 Your ring arrives at our London HQ for a last check.
 It was exported directly by our team, which means no middleman is involved.
 Our concierge is on hand every step of the way for any requests.

 Delivered in an unbranded box (to hide from knowing eyes!) your ring safely arrives inside one of our signature silk lined boxes.
 Complimentary delivery is insured for your peace of mind.

 Our Sapphires are ethically sourced from regulated artisanal mines, for instance from Sri Lanka and Thailand.

 Each accent diamond we use falls within G-H colour & VS clarity range, sourced through registered sightholders.

 Our conflict-free rubies are sourced from Mozambique and Thailand.

-The emeralds we source come from Zambia, a world leader in ethical mining.
+The emeralds we source come from world leaders in ethical mining such as Zambia.